 5 Common Mistakes in Pitch Decks

-As a corporate lawyer for entrepreneurs, I am often asked to review pitch decks.
-A “pitch deck” is a collection of PowerPoint slides created by an entrepreneur in order to raise funds from (i.e., “pitch”) investors.
-They can be sent to investors as a stand-alone document (e.g., via email) or they can be used in conjunction with an in-person presentation.
-I am generally happy to give my input with respect to pitch decks — with the caveat that I’m a lawyer, not an investor.
-That being said, here are five common mistakes that I see:
+As a corporate lawyer for entrepreneurs, I am often asked to review “pitch decks” or “decks.”
+A deck is a collection of PowerPoint slides created by founders to raise funds from investors.
+The deck can be sent to investors as a stand-alone document (e.g., via email) or it can be used in conjunction with an in-person presentation.
+I am generally happy to give my input with respect to decks — with the caveat that I’m a lawyer, not an investor.
+That being said, here are five common mistakes that I often see:

 Helping Entrepreneurs Succeed: Peter Thiel and Max Levchin